 - Castletown Demesne can be reunited and used in its entirety for the intended Open Space and Amenity usage

-- Fit for purpose car parking facilities can be provided for visitors
+- Fit-for-purpose car parking facilities to be provided for visitors

 - Strategic projects such as greenways (2022 Greater Dublin Cycle Network) can proceed